-Many pet owners are hesitant to trim their own dogs’ nails because the dog resists the “paw-dicure” or because the owner is scared of cutting the “quick,” which is the blood supply and nerve in the nail.
-You can learn more about dog nail anatomy to avoid any mis-trims.
-You can train your dog to calmly accept nail trimming (learn about training in my next blog, “Master Nail Trimming: Part 2 of 2”).
+Many pet owners are hesitant to trim their dog's nails, either because the dog resists the nail-cutting process or out of fear of cutting the “quick,” which is the blood supply and nerve embedded in the center of the nail.
+Learning more about dog nail anatomy can help avoid any missteps with the clippers, which will provide you with confidence and create a calmer environment for your pup.
+Additionally, you can train your dog to grow accustomed to nail trimming (learn about training in my next blog, “Master Nail Trimming: Part 2 of 2”).

 Which tool is right for you?
-I like the rotary tool because it shaves off just a little bit at a time and because it does not leave any jagged nail edges.
-Some people prefer to use the nail trimmer because it is quiet and there is not the risk of getting any foot fur caught in the rotary tool if you have a dog with fuzzy feet.
-Noise sensitive dogs may also do better with a nail trimmer instead of the humming rotary tool.
+I like the rotary tool because it shaves off just a little bit at a time, and because it doesn’t leave any jagged nail edges that can snag on carpets and wood flooring.
+Some dog owners prefer to use a nail trimmer because it is quiet and there is no risk of getting any foot fur caught in the rotary part of the tool.
+And again, we cannot stress this enough: Noise-sensitive dogs will likely do better with a manual nail trimmer than a humming rotary tool.

 Understanding Your Dog's Nails